National Geographic Signature Journeys Logo

 Expedition essentials

-Your Welcome Moment: Meet Your CEO and Group Signature Moment: Bison Wisdom Park Tour and Meet the Métis, Smoky Lake Signature Moment: Meet Jo-Anne Oucharek & Banff Wildlife Tour, Banff.
+Your Welcome Moment: Welcome Moment - Meet Your Expedition Leader and Group, Edmonton Signature Moment: Bison Wisdom Park Tour and Meet the Métis, Smoky Lake Signature Moment: Meet Jo-Anne Oucharek & Banff Wildlife Tour, Banff.
 Arrival and departure transfers.
 Fort Edmonton Historical Park Tour.
 Bison Backstage Tour.
 Bison Wisdom on the Land and Métis Wildlife Crossing Tour.
 Bison Stew Lunch & Buffalo Talk.
 Maligne Lake Cruise.
 Columbia Icefield Visit and Athabasca Glacier Ice Walk.
 Fairview Lookout trail Walking Tour.
 Burgess Shale Geoscience Foundation Presentation.
 Emerald Lake Hike.
 Medicine Walk & Cascade Pond Tour with Indigenous guide.
 Banff Wildlife Tour with Jo-Anne Oucharek.
 Engaging Discussions with the National Geographic Expedition Expert throughout.
 Porterage at hotels and when getting on and off of vehicles.
 Tips are included for all activities, meals and porterage, except for your Expedition Leader.
 All transport between destinations and to/from included activities.

 Witness the restoration of the prairies through Indigenous-led bison reintroductions, Step on the ancient, shimmering surface of the Athabasca Glacier, Capture the raw spirit of the Rockies during a wildlife photography session with an award-winning professional, Uncover the mysteries of prehistoric life with an exclusive presentation on the secrets of the Burgess Shale, Soak in the spectacular Rocky Mountain scenery along the Icefields Parkway en route to Lake Louise.